lpod/lpod-python/doc/level1.rst

 It's possible to get the list of elements of a known type in the context, using ``get_xxx_list()``.

-The two lines above retrieve an element among the children of a given 'context' element.
+The two lines above retrieve an element among the children of context element.
 The first one selects the child element at the given ``p`` position.
 The given position is an integer; the first position is zero; negative positions are counted back from the last (-1 is the last position).
 The second instruction retrieves the first element whose text content matches a given ``regex`` regular expression.
 Knowing that the regexp could be matched by more than one element, the same method is available in a list context.